ManviRankawat/EvacuationPlanning_FireHazard/README.md

 ---

 ### Problem Statement:
-Goal is to create an intelligent evacuation plan to help guide a rescue agent toward the nearest exit.
+An intelligent evacuation planning system using Monte Carlo Tree Search to guide a rescue agent toward the nearest exit while dynamically adapting to spreading fires and uncertain environments.
-This is done using an algorithm that enables the rescuer to adapt in real time—rerouting when paths are blocked, fire spreads.

 **Uncertainty involved**: The simulation introduces new obstacles randomly during execution.
 We are restricting the model to a 2D floor plan (grid-based environment) to ensure the project remains feasible within the course timeline.